 How to Deal With Google's Manual Action Penalties

-As a webmaster or SEO, there's nothing worse than getting a message from Google Webmaster Tools about a manual action that has been placed on your website.
+As a webmaster or SEO, there's nothing worse than getting a manual action notification from Google Search Console about a manual action that has been placed on your website.
 Manual actions are Google's way of demoting or removing web pages or websites as a whole.
 They aren't related to Google algorithm changes like Penguin, Panda, Hummingbird, or the others.
 They are simply Google manually punishing websites for spammy behavior.

 In this post, we're going to look at the different types of manual actions websites can receive and ways to deal with them.

 Here's Google's chart showing the number of manual actions they have imposed over the course of one month.

 The answer depends on an important factor: whether the manual action affects your website's organic search traffic and rankings.

 Some manual actions may not significantly impact your website's organic search traffic and rankings as a whole.
 They may only impact pages that you no longer care about or pages that do not generate revenue for your business.
 Instead of fighting the manual action, it may be worth just deleting the page(s) in question.

 So how can you tell if a manual action is hurting your website and your business?
 Start with your Google Analytics.
 Note the date Google applied the manual action on your website and look at your organic search traffic before and after the action.
 Does it change significantly?